America’s Soul Community: A New American Leadership in a Chaotic Time

 “This was an amazing experience!
 I felt so connected to everyone so quickly!
 There was a very deep level of safety and trust built in at the start.
 The questions and discussion were open enough to allow for wide interpretation, and there was such genuine affirmation for our contributions.
 Also the teaching component and resources provided were extremely helpful.
 Thanks to all of you.
 Looking forward to the next one!”

-Learn the schedule of monthly Saturdays from 12-2 Eastern time and RSVP for the next free online America’s Soul Cafes here.
+Learn the schedule of first Monday Eastern United States time from 7-8:30 pm and RSVP for the next online America’s Soul Community events here.

-America’s Soul Café is A Case Study of the Peacebuilding Process of Reconciliation to Develop Political Will and the Global Mediation and Reconciliation Service
+America’s Soul Community is A Case Study of the Peacebuilding Process of Reconciliation to Develop Political Will and the Global Mediation and Reconciliation Service